lqc/thinkcspy/source/pygame.rst

 This works just like it did before, but our extra work in making objects for the queens has prepared the way for some more ambitious extensions.

-Let us begin with a falling object.
-At any instant, it will have a velocity.
+Let us begin with a falling queen object.
+At any instant, it will have a velocity i.e. a speed, in a certain direction.
 (We are only working with movement in the y direction, but use your imagination!)
 So in the object's ``update`` method, we want to change its current position by its velocity.
-If our N queens board is floating in space, velocity would stay constant, but hey, here on Earth we have gravity too!
+If our N queens board is floating in space, velocity would stay constant, but hey, here on Earth we have gravity!
 Gravity changes the velocity on each time interval, so we'll want a ball that speeds up as it falls further.
 Gravity will be constant for all queens, so we won't keep it in the instances --- we'll just make it a variable in our module.
 We'll make one other change too: we will start every queen at the top of the board, so that it can fall towards its target position.
-With these changes, we now get the following
+With these changes, we now get the following:

 .. sourcecode:: python
     :linenos: